 This is a sponsored post.
 All opinions are my own.

 Do you ever miss the good ‘ol days when, if you wanted to use the Internet, you had to stay after school and use the computer lab?
 Or you had to visit the local library and use one of their computers?
 Or, do you miss the days when you safely did research in BOOKS?!
 Growing up, my family had one computer, and since my dad is a graphic designer, it was his.
 I probably used it only a handful of times in high school in order to type a few school papers.
 We didn’t even have the Internet until after I moved away to college.
 I didn’t get my first cell phone until I was a sophomore at Weber State University (go Wildcats!) and it was an adorable little flip phone that I paid for myself with the money I earned tutoring on the campus.
 Now it seems we can’t get away from the Internet, as much as we may want to.
-We often do schooling online (even in elementary school!), we work online, we stay in touch online, we shop online… it’s just part of our daily lives now.
+We often do schooling online (even in elementary school!), we work online, we stay in touch online, we shop online, and we can order food online… it’s just part of our daily lives now.
 And kids younger and younger are being given access to the Internet.
 If you’re concerned about Internet safety for kids, then you should check out the WebSafety App!
 Since so many kids are basically walking around with computers in their pockets all the time, every parent should know about this app for online safety!

 WebSafety is an app to help parents protect children, and help them use their mobile devices safely.
 It monitors where your kids are going, who they contact, and who’s contacting them on their phone.
 It’s not about controlling them; it’s about teaching them how to use the devices responsibly.
 It can be difficult to know how to teach Internet safety to kids, and WebSafety wants to make it a little less overwhelming.
 I know when my kids are old enough to drive, I’d like them to help pay for a phone for themselves so they can call in case of emergencies.
 I can’t keep them from having access to the Internet, but I can try to provide Internet safety tools to my kids!